-Information from outside resources comes to the Wilkes-Barre Boundary using several methods.
-Chief among these sources, are the DoD and SSA.
+Information from outside resources comes to the Area Providence using several methods, such as electronic transmission, verbally, email, fax, or can be created by the individual in the form of letter.
+Chief among these sources, are the DoD, SSA, and IRS.
 The DoD provides military records, including medical records compiled when the patient was a member of the US Military.
-Income information is verified using information from the Social Security Administration (SSA).
+Income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).